4th Grade Reading Comprehension: Inspiring the Transition to an Independent Reader

 Focus on Comprehension

 As students enter 4th grade, they have already developed basic skills to understand how words are pronounced based on the letters that they contain.
 But though this is important, it isn’t the main goal of literacy.
 To help your student learn how to make sense out of test, passages, and stories, it is important to put emphasis on understanding the meaning of words that comprise any particular text.
-These skills can be built by discussing stories with them, teaching them about the rules of context and also engaging them in activities that encourage them to sharpen their reading comprehension skills.
+To built these skills, discuss stories with them.
+Teaching them about the rules of context and also engaging them in activities that encourage them to sharpen their reading comprehension skills is also important.

 Reading Out Loud

-Though 4th graders might seem as if they are very advanced to read aloud, it helps them a lot when it comes to making sense out of the text, passages, and stories.
+4th graders might seem as if they are very advanced to read aloud.
+It helps them a lot when it comes to making sense out of the text, passages, and stories.
 More so if they are finding it difficult to comprehend what they are reading.
 This will also come in handy if the passage or text contains different forms of dialogue and characters.
-Therefore, explain to the child about how characters develop in the story and also how the writer uses them to develop meaning.
+Therefore, explain to the child about how characters develop in the story.
+Explain how the writer uses them to develop meaning.
 This should include activities such as connecting ideas, questioning them, visualizing and also determining the significance of each character and setting of the passage.
-Always remind them to use these strategies whenever they are reading so that they can be in a better position to make sense out of it.
+Always remind them to use these strategies whenever they are reading.
+This way they can be in a better position to make sense out of it.

 When reading aloud with your child or student, focus on the main idea of the story and teach them how to predict the outcome of the story in subsequent pages or paragraphs.
 To enhance this, prepare easy directions which the student will find easy to read and understand.